DrPaulT/roto-racing/README.md

 and you will need to drive off in the other direction.

 The best lap time for the session is preserved until you leave the game.

+A video of the game is available:  https://www.youtube.com/watch?v=g-VLnURPMlU